thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/animals/augurey.md

 ---
+collection: Harrypedia
-title: "Augurey"
+title: Augurey
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Also known as an Irish Phoenix, the augurey appears to be a small underfed